5cw/fountain_of_youth/README.md

 Centered Text and Transitions are genericized into `>centered<` and `>right justified` modifiers and are joined by the `<left justified` modifier.
 These may be applied to any other element.

-Anything matching Transition criteria is automatically right justified, but notably, `>` no longer forces uppercase.
+Anything matching usual Transition criteria is automatically right justified, but notably, `>` no longer forces uppercase.

 ### Horizontal Shifting